Coldbath Fields riot: Aftermath

 Culley's death was subject to a coroner's inquest with a 15-man jury.
 This met, under Coronor for West Middlesex Thomas Stirling, in the upstairs room of the Calthorpe Arms, in the yard of which Culley had died.
 The jury were local shopkeepers and household heads, not considered to be Radicals.

-At the time magistrates, judges and juries were often biased against the police police and the Culley inquest jury is considered to be one example of this.
+At the time magistrates, judges and juries were often biased against the police and the Culley inquest jury is considered to be one example of this.
 The jury did not accept the evidence presented by the police and ruled that the "conduct of the police was ferocious, brutal, and unprovoked by the people."
 The jury returned a verdict of justifiable homicide on 21 May on the basis that the Riot Act had not been read or the crowd asked to disperse.